 What can you do to prevent vaginal itching?

 You can help keep your vagina healthy and prevent irritation by:

 - washing the area at least once daily with unscented, plain soap or even just water

-- not using perfumed feminine hygiene sprays and deodorants
+- not using so-called “feminine hygiene” products like sprays and deodorants

-- practicing safe sex by using a condom every time you have intercourse
+- practicing safer sex by using a condom or other barrier method with every partner

 - wiping from front to back after using the bathroom